 The great thing about KiwiSaver is you can get more than just your contributions.
 You may also get:

 Choosing the right fund is an important part of achieving your savings goals.
-Use our Help me choose tool to see which fund we recommend for your investment timeframe.
+Use our simple Help Me Choose tool that makes choosing a fund easy.

 If you have a longer investment timeframe, you have more time to ride out larger ups and downs in your balance.
 This is good news because accepting those ups and downs comes with a higher potential return - that could mean more money for you to spend later.

-With a shorter investment timeframe we recommend that you don't take too much risk - while returns are likely to be lower, they will be more stable, giving you less chance of a drop in your balance before you come to make a withdrawal.
+With a shorter timeframe taking less risk becomes more important - while returns are likely to be lower, they will be more stable, giving you less chance of a drop in your balance before you come to make a withdrawal.

-You can change your fund using FastNet Classic internet banking or by downloading our fund switch form.
+You can change your fund using the ASB Mobile Banking App, FastNet Classic internet banking or by downloading the Change your fund form.

 Try the 'save a little, often' approach.
 Even just a small amount could make a difference when you reach retirement.
 FastNet Classic internet banking enables you to set up an automatic payment or make a lump-sum contribution at any time.
 You can also make payments using the ASB Mobile app and the online services of other banks (search "ASB KiwiSaver" in 'Bill payments').

 Paying too much tax won’t help you to reach your retirement savings goal, so it’s important to get your Prescribed Investor Rate (PIR) right.
-Your PIR defines the amount of tax you’ll pay on your KiwiSaver investment income – if it’s too high, you’ll be paying tax you won’t be able to claim back; if it’s too low, you’ll need to file a tax return and pay the outstanding amount.
+Your PIR defines the amount of tax you’ll pay on your KiwiSaver investment income – if it’s too high, you’ll be paying tax you won’t be able to claim back; if it’s too low, you'll need to pay the outstanding amount to Inland Revenue.

 Make sure you get the $521.43 annual Government contribution (also known as member tax credits).
 All you need to do to get the full amount is to contribute at least $1,042.86 between 1 July and 30 June each year and meet the eligibility criteria.